 If the HSS detects that configuration data provided by a Monitoring-Event-Configuration are overwritten by a new CIR command and the configurations were initiated by different SCEFs, the HSS shall initiate an RIR command and include a Monitoring-Event-Report AVP including the SCEF Reference ID of the overwritten configuration data and provide the SCEF Reference ID in the SCEF-Reference-ID-for-Deletion AVP.

+If the HSS detects that suggested network configuration data provided by a Configuration Information Request are overwritten by a new CIR command and the configurations were initiated by different SCEFs, the HSS shall initiate an RIR command and include a Monitoring-Event-Report AVP including the SCEF Reference ID of the overwritten configuration data and provide the SCEF Reference ID in the SCEF-Reference-ID-for-Deletion AVP.